Eagle Mine (Michigan)

 The Eagle Mine is a small, high-grade nickel mining and copper mining project owned by Lundin Mining.
 The mine is located on the Yellow Dog Plains in the Upper Peninsula of Michigan in the United States.
 Eagle is the only primary nickel mine in the United States.
 The mine began production in fall 2014 and is expected to produce 440 million pounds of nickel, 429 million pounds of copper and small amounts of other metals (platinum, palladium, silver, gold, and cobalt) over its estimated mine life (2014-2027).

-In 2022, Eagle Mine was used to set a Guinness World Record for the greatest altitude change achieved by an electric vehicle.
 The mine has a steady decline plunging to 1,774 feet below sea level.
 The mine is the deepest point in the United States where a car can be driven, down a ramp used by specialist mining vehicles.
+In 2022, Eagle Mine was used to set a Guinness World Record for the greatest altitude change achieved by an electric vehicle.

 Overview

 Eagle is a decline-accessed underground mine, primarily utilizing long hole stoping for production.
 Surface construction at the mine started in 2010, with underground construction taking place in 2011.
 Production commenced in September 2014 ahead of schedule and on budget.
 The surface facilities for the mine cover 150 acre, and ore processing is done off site at the nearby Humboldt Mill, a former iron-ore milling site.
 The mine will be backfilled as mining progresses.
 Once mining ceases, both facilities will be reclaimed to their natural state.

 The Eagle deposit was formed during the Midcontinent Rift tectonic event approximately 1.1 billion years ago.
 The bottom of the ore body is about 1,000 feet deep and covers roughly 6 acres.
 The Eagle deposit is mostly nickel and copper, with trace amounts of cobalt, platinum, palladium, silver, and gold.